How did businesses go from the Flintstones to the Jetsons in a matter of months?

 Alternatively, colocation is a reliable alternative where you govern your own infrastructure and network security.
 A data centre facility is physically connected to your company’s local network and only those who hold company-approved credentials and devices can access stored apps and information.

 Recentralise and consolidate IT resources into a data centre.

 Economies of scale can be achieved when using an external data centre over an on-prem solution.
 Most infrastructure managers struggle with the cost associated to physical space, power, and cooling.
 Working with a data centre provider helps moderate expenditures while boosting proficiencies with added services such as an extended remote hands support team, better bandwidth and government-grade security levels.

 Collaborate.
 Cloud and Colocation.

 Every organisation wants optimal cohesion, cost efficiencies and safety of their data.
 Cloud vs colocation does not have to be mutually exclusive.
 A collaborated ‘hybrid’ approach can help reach desired goals.
-A business may opt to host most of its daily processing systems in the cloud while selecting a colocation facility for their mission-critical databases using their own servers.
+A business may opt to host most of its daily processing systems in the cloud while selecting a colocation facility for its mission-critical databases using its own servers.